Solution (chemistry)

+In chemistry, a solution is defined by IUPAC as "A liquid or solid phase containing more than one substance, when for convenience one (or more) substance, which is called the solvent, is treated differently from the other substances, which are called solutes.
+When, as is often but not necessarily the case, the sum of the mole fractions of solutes is small compared with unity, the solution is called a dilute solution.
+A superscript attached to the ∞ symbol for a property of a solution denotes the property in the limit of infinite dilution."
+One parameter of a solution is the concentration, which is a measure of the amount of solute in a given amount of solution or solvent.
+The term "aqueous solution" is used when one of the solvents is water.

 Types

 Homogeneous means that the components of the mixture form a single phase.
 Heterogeneous means that the components of the mixture are of different phase.
 The properties of the mixture (such as concentration, temperature, and density) can be uniformly distributed through the volume but only in absence of diffusion phenomena or after their completion.
 Usually, the substance present in the greatest amount is considered the solvent.
 Solvents can be gases, liquids, or solids.
 One or more components present in the solution other than the solvent are called solutes.
 The solution has the same physical state as the solvent.

 Gaseous mixtures

 If the solvent is a gas, only gases (non-condensable) or vapors (condensable) are dissolved under a given set of conditions.
 An example of a gaseous solution is air (oxygen and other gases dissolved in nitrogen).
 Since interactions between gaseous molecules play almost no role, non-condensable gases form rather trivial solutions.
 In the literature, they are not even classified as solutions, but simply addressed as homogeneous mixtures of gases.
 The Brownian motion and the permanent molecular agitation of gas molecules guarantee the homogeneity of the gaseous systems.
-Non-condensable gases mixtures (e.g., air/CO2, or air/xenon) do not spontaneously demix, nor sediment, as distinctly stratified and separate gas layers as a function of their relative density.
+Non-condensable gaseous mixtures (e.g., air/CO2, or air/xenon) do not spontaneously demix, nor sediment, as distinctly stratified and separate gas layers as a function of their relative density.
 Diffusion forces efficiently counteract gravitation forces under normal conditions prevailing on Earth.
 The case of condensable vapors is different: once the saturation vapor pressure at a given temperature is reached, vapor excess condenses into the liquid state.